-On charts, the ADX line is usually white or black.
-(In my charts below I use purple color)
+On the charts, the ADX line is usually white or black.
+(In my charts below I use a purple color)

 The +DI line is green and the –DI line is red, but you can customize these colors based on your preferences.
 The ADX ranges from zero to 100.

-DMIs are 2 different indicators, one negative and one positive, they are plotted in the same chart.
-There is a 3rd line, the ADX line, that’s non directional but shows trend strenght.
+DMIs are 2 different indicators, one negative and one positive, and they are plotted in the same chart.
+There is a 3rd line, the ADX line, that’s a non-directional line but shows trend strength.

-DMIs are built on the ratio of exponential moving average of the Upwards movement, Downwards movement and True Range.
+DMIs are built on the ratio of an exponential moving average of the Upwards Movement, Downwards Movement, and True Range.